 Redshift Monthly Cost = [Price Per Hour] x [Cluster Size] x [Hours per Month]

-However, this can quickly become confusing because Snowflake offers seven tiers of computational warehouses, with the smallest cluster costing one credit or $2 per hour.
-These costs will double as you go up a level.
+However, this can quickly become confusing because Snowflake offers seven tiers of computational warehouses, with the smallest cluster costing one credit or a certain cost per hour.
+These costs double as you go up each level.

 Amazon Redshift Pros

 - It demands very little administration.
 For example, all you have to do is create a cluster, select a type of instance, and then manage scaling.